Curves of genus two with maps of every degree to a fixed elliptic curve: Enumerating possible examples

-All of the discriminants listed in Proposition~\ref{P:Deltas} have class number at most~$2$, and in fact the discriminants on the list that have class number $2$ are all fundamental discriminants.
-This makes it a simple matter to find the elements of the fundamental domains $\CF_1$ and $\CF_2$ that correspond to elliptic curves with one of these endomorphism rings.
-Namely, if an order $\CO = \BZ[\theta]$ has class number $1$, then the lattice $\langle 1,\theta\rangle$ has CM by $\CO$, and the image $\vartheta$ of $\theta$ in the upper half-plane gives rise to the unique elliptic curve over $\BC$ with CM by $\CO$.
+Let $\CO$ be an imaginary quadratic order corresponding to one of the discriminants listed in Proposition~\ref{P:Deltas}, and let $\CO_\maxl$ be the maximal order containing it.
+We check that the class number of $\CO$ is at most~$2$, and that if $\CO_\maxl \ne \CO$ then the class number of $\CO_\maxl$ is~$1$.
+This makes it particularly easy to find the elements of the fundamental domains $\CF_1$ and $\CF_2$ that correspond to elliptic curves with one of these endomorphism rings.
+Namely, if an order $\CO = \BZ[\theta]$ has class number~$1$, then the lattice $\langle 1,\theta\rangle$ has CM by $\CO$, and the image $\vartheta$ of $\theta$ in the upper half-plane gives rise to the unique elliptic curve over $\BC$ with CM by $\CO$.
 It is a simple matter to find the element $\tau$ of $\CF_1$ that is in the $\PSL_2(\BZ)$-orbit of $\vartheta$.
 The elements of $\CF_2$ that correspond to the elliptic curve with CM by $\CO$ are simply the images of $\tau$ under the M\"obius transformations listed in Figure~\ref{F:X2}.